Written byPatrick Howell O'Neill

 “We fixed it by locking the database record during those actions and requiring store administrators to approve all collaborator requests,” the Shopify team said.

 Launched in 2004, Shopify allows clients to take payments online and off.
-The company had $580 million in revenue in 2016, in U.S. dollars.
+The company earned $389 million in revenue in 2016.
+The company grew significantly over 2017, earning $580 million in revenue from September 2016 through September 2017.

 It took a little over a month for the bounty decision process to unfold.
 For his patience, the bounty hunter got $15,000 for the bug and $250 for verifying Shopify’s fix.
 You can read the full technical blow-by-blow here.